black-hole-group/fermipy-tutorial/pre-requisites.md

         http://721f57bdddfd:8888/?token=36376320b1d20c0937deaf606d6a8134be8c54d3cf0fa5f5&token=36376320b1d20c0937deaf606d6a8134be8c54d3cf0fa5f5
 ```

-4. Copy and paste the address above in your web browser, and replace the string between `http://` and `:8888` with `localhost`; in our case, we would use the following address in our browser (your address will be different):
+iv.
+Copy and paste the address above in your web browser, and replace the string between `http://` and `:8888` with `localhost`; in our case, we would use the following address in our browser (your address will be different):

 ```
 http://localhost:8888/?token=36376320b1d20c0937deaf606d6a8134be8c54d3cf0fa5f5&token=36376320b1d20c0937deaf606d6a8134be8c54d3cf0fa5f5